gburapeter/WebshopThesisGBP/README.md

   </a>
 </p>

-> The e-commerce webshop application created for my thesis work with Inertia: Laravel back-end and React.js front-end
+> The e-commerce webshop application created for my thesis work with Inertia: Laravel back-end and React.js front-end.
+It was deployed with the help of Digital Ocean + Laravel Forge.
+It is accessible on the link: http://138.197.180.179/

 ### 🏠 [Homepage](http://138.197.180.179/)

 ### ✨ [Demo](http://138.197.180.179/)

+To install it in a local environment:
 ## Install

 ```sh